-Several "off the beaten track" stops give us a chance for more and different aspects of Tanzania, including two nights at Speke Bay on the immense inland sea of Lake Victoria, and a special lunch and birding stop in the stunning gardens at Gibb's Farm.
+Several "off the beaten track" stops give us a chance for more and different aspects of Tanzania, including a special lunch and birding stop in the stunning gardens at Gibb's Farm.

 Apart from carefully choosing the itinerary, we have structured the time spent in each location to give adequate coverage to each area.
-In particular, by using a short charter flight to the Grumeti airstrip in the western corridor of the Serengeti, we avoid a lot of unnecessary travel over unpaved roads.
+In particular, by using a short charter flight to the Seronera airstrip in the central Serengeti, we avoid a lot of unnecessary travel over unpaved roads.
 Tanzanian lodge accommodation and food are now of a very good standard.
-We use roomy, purposebuilt 4x4 vehicles driven by experienced local driver/guides.
-There is plenty of space for six passengers with everyone having a window seat, and of course a "pop-top" roof for you to stand up to view and photograph birds and game in the parks.
+We use roomy, purpose-built 4x4 vehicles driven by experienced local driver/guides.
+There is plenty of space for six passengers with everyone having a window sea and, of course, a "pop-top" roof for you to stand up to view and photograph birds and game in the parks.
 By the end of the tour, we would expect a bird list exceeding 400 species and 40-50 species of mammals including Lion, Leopard, Cheetah, African Elephant, Black Rhino and other classic African big game animals.

-February 15-16, Days 1-2: Travel to Kilimanjaro.
-Participants should plan to depart the USA on February 15 and arrive Kilimanjaro International Airport (airport code JRO) on February 16.
-Upon arrival and after clearing customs, participants will be met at the airport by our local operator and transferred to our lodge.

-Those wishing to minimize the risk of misconnecting or delays, or to relax a little before the tour begins, are strongly encouraged to consider arriving a day or two before the start of our tour.
-Upon request, the VENT office will be happy to assist with any additional lodging arrangements at additional fees.
+February 17-18, Days 1-2: Travel to Kilimanjaro.
+Participants should plan to depart the USA on February 17 and arrive Kilimanjaro International Airport (airport code JRO) on February 18.
+Upon arrival and after clearing customs, participants will be met at the airport by our local operator and transferred to our \lodge. \Note that, depending on flights, some participants may not arrive at the lodge until after midnight on the 18th-just hours before the tour begins!
+To avoid travel stress, recover from long international flights, and enjoy some relaxed birding on the hotel grounds, we strongly encourage arriving a day or two early.
+For over a decade, most of our participants have chosen this option.
+The VENT office will be happy to assist with additional lodging arrangements upon request (additional fees apply)

-Usa River is a small community east of Arusha, and Ngare Sero is a peaceful and relaxing lodge in a rural setting which offers excellent birding for those arriving early.
-During previous tours, we have encountered not only troops of Guereza Colobus and Blue (Sykes') Monkeys, but also found some great birds (many of which are unlikely to be found at other stops on the tour), including African Black Duck, Giant Kingfisher, Silvery-cheeked Hornbill, Brownhooded Kingfisher, White-eared and Brown-breasted barbets, Retz's Helmetshrike, Mountain Wagtail, Kenrick's Starling, Peter's Twinspot and Taveta Golden-Weaver.
-For the past 10 years or more, most of our participants have chosen to arrive a full day ahead of the official start of the tour, both to recover from the long, overnight international flights, and, to enjoy a relaxed day of birding on the hotel grounds, with your leader.
+Usa River is a small community east of Arusha, and Ngare Sero is a peaceful and relaxing lodge in a rural setting which offers excellent birding.
+During previous tours, we have encountered not only troops of Guereza Colobus and Blue (Sykes') Monkeys, but also found some great birds (many of which are unlikely to be found at other stops on the tour), including African Black Duck, Giant Kingfisher, Silvery-cheeked Hornbill, Brown-hooded Kingfisher, White-eared and Brown-breasted barbets, Retz's Helmetshrike, Mountain Wagtail, Kenrick's Starling, Peter's Twinspot and Taveta Golden-Weaver.

-NIGHTS: February 15, Aboard Aircraft Enroute February 16, Ngare Sero Mountain Lodge, Usa River
+NIGHTS: February 17, Aboard Aircraft on route February 18, Ngare Sero Mountain Lodge, Usa River day in the beautiful Arusha National Park.

-February 17, Day 3: Arusha National Park.
-Our safari begins with much of the day spent in beautiful Arusha National Park.
 Dominated by rugged Mt.
 Meru (14,979 feet), this small jewel of a park (just 55 square miles) is close to Arusha, but remarkably "birdy", diverse and peaceful.
-Although many of the better-known big game animals are present, we'll concentrate on the outstanding birdlife and seek out mammal species we are less likely to find elsewhere: for example, Guereza Colobus, Blue (Syke's) Monkey, Duiker.
-Suni Harvey's Bushbuck.
+Although many of the better-known big game animals are present, we'll concentrate on the outstanding birdlife and also seek out mammal species we are less likely to find elsewhere: for example, Guereza Colobus, Blue (Syke's) Monkey, Harvey's Duiker, Suni and Bushbuck.
 There are open grasslands with small lakes holding a great variety of waterbirds and specialties such as Pangani Longclaw and confusing cisticola warblers.
 Other tracks will take us into thicker forests of mahogany, fig, cedar, and wild mango.
-Here we'll hope for raptors such as Crowned Eagle and Mountain Buzzard, colorful forest birds including Narina and Bar-tailed trogons, Cinnamon-chested Bee-eater, Hartlaub's Turaco, raucous Silvery-cheeked Hornbills, White-headed Barbet, and White-starred Robin.
+Here we'll hope for raptors such as Crowned Eagle and Mountain Buzzard, colorful forest birds including Narina and Bartailed trogons, Cinnamon-chested Bee-eater, Hartlaub's Turaco, raucous Silvery-cheeked Hornbills, Whiteheaded Barbet, and White-starred Robin.
 If we are lucky, we may glimpse the snow-clad peak of Mt.
 Kilimanjaro, the highest mountain in Africa at 19,340 feet.